sujee/mongodb-atlas-vector-search/setup-atlas.md

 - Choose 'FREE' tier
 - Follow the guide.
 - Note your username and password to connect to the instance
-- Also add your public-ip to acces list.
+- Also **add your public-ip to acces list**.
 This is necessary to accesss the cluster

 ## Step-3: Load Sample Data